 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to advance its projects to completion.
-As at June 30, 2016, the Company had not advanced its properties to commercial production.
+As at June 30, 2017, the Company had not advanced its properties to commercial production.
 The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-Subsequent to June 30, 2016, the Company completed a financing which is anticipated to provide funds to maintain the next twelve months of operations (Note 14).
+During the year ended June 30, 2017, the Company completed a financing which is anticipated to provide funds to maintain the next twelve months of operations.